-A rising Phoenix shows us what is possible
+A Rising Phoenix Shows Us What is Possible

 Sherman Park telegraphs the promising future of Milwaukee, where the economic engine hums not only downtown but across the metro area.
 I’m optimistic for many reasons:

-- Donor and partner engagement in the Foundation’s impact investing program, which has provided new sources of capital to support 47 small businesses and create more than 85 jobs (directly and indirectly), not only in Sherman Phoenix but also through Wisconsin Women’s Business Initiative Corporation and 5 Points Art Gallery & Studios, with more to come.
+• Donor and partner engagement in the Foundation’s impact investing program, which has provided new sources of capital to support 47 small businesses and created more than 85 jobs (directly and indirectly), not only in the Sherman Phoenix but also through Wisconsin Women’s Business Initiative Corporation and 5 Points Art Gallery & Studios, with more to come.

 I don’t have a crystal ball, but if I did, I’m confident I would see a greater Milwaukee where opportunity, prosperity and quality of life are rising.
 And I’m certain we’ll have gotten there by joining together.